FieldOfRice/notebook/README.md

-This is my jupyter lab with ollama and jupyter ai extension
+This is jupyter lab with ollama and jupyter ai extension
   rclone configuration still missing

 ![Alt text](pictures/ai_jupyterlab.png)